SofaDefrost/Shape_Based_Augmented_Reality/README.md

 ## Python 3D ToolBox for Realsense

 The code has been developed by using the "Python 3D ToolBox for Realsense" repository.
-This repository is hence needed.
+It is hence needed.

 You will find all the details on the Github repository of the project : https://github.com/SofaDefrost/Python_3D_Toolbox_for_Realsense

 ## Important Notes

-For the *ar_image.py* code and for the first image generated with *ar_video.py* the script, the 3D object must be in the same orientation of its 3D model for the view of the camera (only rotations around the axis of the camera are allowed).
+For the *ar_image.py* code and for the first image generated with *ar_video.py* script, the 3D object must be in the same orientation of its 3D model for the view of the camera (only rotations around the axis of the camera are allowed).
 This decision has been taken to improve performances of the algorithm and especially to be able to make quick tests and demos.
 However, you can easily change this behaviour by selecting other range of angles in the ```find_the_best_pre_rotation_to_align_points``` function (for instance ```[-180, 180, 10]``` on each axis allow to place the 3D object freely).